Pets are our family members, and many of you will likely plan your move to Mexico around your furry friends comfort.

 - Your pet can enter with its collar, leash, etc.

 - You can carry up to a 50lb or 22kg bag of dry pet food per family.
 If you bring bags of food in a Ziploc or another unbranded bag, then you can only bring the ration for a day.
-We remind you that most dog foods are available for purchase in Mexico.
+But don’t worry, most dog food brands you are familiar with are available for purchase in Mexico.

 Other Tips and Resources